Unveiling CSRD – its ripple effect on transport and logistics

 If one or more environmental or social areas are considered non-material, they are skipped in reporting.
 An important note, if a company considers climate change as non-material, it has to provide a detailed explanation on that.
 This data point is subject to assurance by the verification body.

-CSRD has an immediate indirect effect on many 1st tier suppliers of those CSRD-concerned companies since they will be asked to provide primary environmental and social data (e.g. GHG emissions and GHG reduction targets for scope 3, workforce conditions, or air and water pollution impacts).
+CSRD has an immediate indirect effect on many 1st tier suppliers of those CSRD-concerned companies since they will be asked to provide primary environmental and social data (e.g., GHG emissions and GHG reduction targets for scope 3, workforce conditions, or air and water pollution impacts).
 It can be assumed that purchasing policies of CSRD-concerned companies, and respective tender processes will become stricter from the perspective of this type of data-sharing requirements.

 Question 3.
-How to prepare for the CSRD?
+How to prepare for CSRD?

 The complexity and variety of CSRD reporting standards mean that it will require significant resources for implementation.
 Here are the key steps to take to prepare: